 This is a classic recipe, dead simple, equal quantities of everything.
 I make it extra gorgeous by adding PLENTY of vanilla bean paste and plenty of vanilla syrup once it’s baked.
 This also adds extra moistness and prolongs the shelf life of the cake.
 This recipe can then be scaled up as required.

 Having all your ingredients at room temperature makes your cake recipe come together perfectly.
 If your ingredients are cold, they will not combine well and the eggs may curdle.

-This cake made the perfect base for my three-tiered cake for the Queen’s birthday: read the full article on how to assemble the cake.
+This cake made the perfect base for my three-tiered cake for the royal wedding.

 For the vanilla soaking syrup: